OuhscBbmc/data-science-practices-1/ch-style.md

 > ...
 > I hope you’ve noticed some powerful effects from declaring the grain.
 First, you can visualize the dimensionality of the doctor bill line item very precisely, and you can therefore confidently examine your data sources, deciding whether or not a dimension can be attached to this data.
 For example, you probably would exclude “treatment outcome” from this example because most medical billing data doesn’t tie to any notion of outcome.

+#### Singular table names {#style-naming-datasets-singular}

+If you adopt the style that the table's name reflects the grain, this is a corollary.
+If the grain is singular like "one row per client" or "one row per building", the name should be `ds_client` and `ds_building` (not `ds_clients` and `ds_buildings`).
+If these datasets are saved to a database, the tables are called `client` and `building`.

+Table names are plural when the grain is plural.
+If a record has field like `client_id`, `date_birth`, `date_graduation` and `date_death`, I suggest called the table `client_milestones` (because a single row contains three milestones).

+This [Stack Overflow post](https://stackoverflow.com/questions/338156/table-naming-dilemma-singular-vs-plural-names) presents a variety of opinions and justifications when adopting a singular or plural naming scheme.

+I think it's acceptable if the R vectors follow a different style than R `data.frame`s.
+For instance, a vector can have a plural name even though each element is singular (*e.g.*, `client_ids <- c(10, 24, 25)`).

-#### Use `ds` when definition is clear
+#### Use `ds` when definition is clear {#style-naming-datasets-ds-only}

-Many times an [ellis file](#pattern-ellis) deals with only one incoming csv and outgoing dataset, and the grain is obvious --typically because the ellis filename clearly states the grain.
+Many times an [ellis file](#pattern-ellis) handles with only one incoming csv and outgoing dataset, and the grain is obvious --typically because the ellis filename clearly states the grain.

-#### Use an adjective after the grain, if necessary
+#### Use an adjective after the grain, if necessary {#style-naming-datasets-adjective}

 If the same R file is manipulating two datasets with the same grain, qualify their differences after the grain, such as `ds_client_all` and `ds_client_michigan`.
 Adjectives commonly indicate that one dataset is a subset of another.